RIT-MDRC/Catbot/.github/ISSUE_TEMPLATE/mechanical-task.md

 ---

 # Feature description
-> 2 to 3 sentence describing where this part goes and what does it serve
+> 2 to 3 sentence describing where this part goes and what is its purpose?

 # Deadline
 MM/DD/YYYY